-Your tenancy agreement is an important document forming a legal contract between you and Legal and General Affordable Homes (LandGAH), which Saxon Weald is managing on their behalf.
-It confirms your tenancy and contains details about your rights and responsibilities.
+Your tenancy agreement is an important document forming a legal contract between you and Saxon Weald.
+It confirms your tenancy with us and contains details about your rights and responsibilities and those of the association.
 It is your responsibility to ensure that you abide by the terms of the agreement as, by signing it, you have legally agreed to do so.